-Much of the discussion of recent U.S. growth has been couched in terms of labour productivity (LP), which for the nonfarm business sector has accelerated from around 1.5 per cent per year in the 1973-95 period to a substantially higher 2.5 per cent in the second half of the 1990s (Figure 2).
-The contributions to growth estimates, presented in tables 1A and 1B, can be translated into sources of the improvement in U.S. labour productivity.
-Table 2 presents transformations of the OS and JS results, to which we add estimates by Gordon (2000) and the U.S. Council of Economic Advisors (2000).
+Labor Productivity.
+Much of the discussion of recent U.S. growth has been couched in terms of labor productivity (LP), which for the nonfarm business sector has accelerated from around 1.5 percent per year in the 1973-95 period to a substantially higher 2.5 percent in the second half of the 1990s (figure 4).
+The contributions to growth estimates, presented in tables 1a and 1b, can be translated into sources of the improvement in U.S. labor productivity.
+Table 2 presents transformations of the OS and JS results, to which we add estimates by Gordon (2000) and the Council of Economic Advisors (2000).

 Although methodologies and definitions of output differ to an extent among the four studies, they show broadly similar findings.
 Around a quarter to a third of the acceleration in LP came from increased growth in capital services per worker (capital deepening), and two-thirds or more came from more rapidly growing MFP.
-IT capital was responsible for all of the acceleration in the capital contribution to LP.
+As noted earlier, for those studies that separated the contribution of IT capital from that of non-IT capital (OS and JS), IT capital is responsible for all of the acceleration in the capital contribution to LP.